 You can even append the current date or time stamp with the name of the file in the Variable Value field.
 To do this, click in the Variable Value field, and press <CTRL> + <Space Bar>.
 A list of the date and time format is displayed.
 Selecting a format from this list, displays it in the Variable Value field.
-Alternately, you can enter the required file path with the file name as in the example:
+Alternately, you can enter the required file path with the file C:\target\File_target%yyyy-mm-dd%%.txt

-C:\target\File_target%%yyyy-mm-dd%%.txt